529 Contribution Limits 2024: Maximums by State, Gift Tax Exclusion, and More

 Bottom Line

 For educational savings options, 529 plans stand out as a favored option, offering tax advantages designed to promote the accumulation of funds for future educational expenses.
-These state-administered savings accounts are not limitless.
-However, they each carry a maximum aggregate contribution limit, which varies by state and is subject to change.
+While there are no yearly contribution limits that taxpayers need to be aware of when contributing to a 529 plan, there are maximum lifetime limits that you should understand, and those vary by state.

 A good place to start: